MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  A pointer to a **RECT** structure that contains the logical coordinates of the rectangle.

  *nEdge*
  Specifies the type of inner and outer edge to draw.
 This parameter must be a combination of one inner-border flag and one outer-border flag.
-See [DrawEdge](http://msdn.microsoft.com/library/windows/desktop/dd162477) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for a table of the parameter's types.
+See [DrawEdge](http://msdn.microsoft.com/library/windows/desktop/dd162477) in the Windows SDK for a table of the parameter's types.

  `nFlags`
  The flags that specify the type of border to be drawn.
-See `DrawEdge` in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for a table of the parameter's values.
+See `DrawEdge` in the Windows SDK for a table of the parameter's values.
 For diagonal lines, the **BF_RECT** flags specify the end point of the vector bounded by the rectangle parameter.

 ### Return Value
  Nonzero if successful; otherwise 0.